Nathan22Miles/PtxMCP/_README.md

 - "Does BTBK have a translation of the Gospel of John?
 If so, show me chapter 1."

 ## Caveats
 - This code
     - Has only had very limited testing so far.
 It did work for me on Mac and Windows.
-    - Has only been tired with Claude Desktop.
+    - Has only been tested with Claude Desktop.
     - Does not support access to Paratext resource projects, e.g. RVR80.
         - In order to have a text to compare to I used the publicly available WEB (World English Bible)
 - In order for Claude to access this local MCP server, Claude must be running on the local machine, not in the cloud.
-    - I think this means you must chose the 'Chat' option and NOT the 'Cowork' option when starting the chat.
+    - I think this means you must choose the 'Chat' option and NOT the 'Cowork' option when starting the chat.
-    - The Cowork option seems to (at least sometimes) to run in a cloud sandbox that does not have access to local machine.
+    - The Cowork option seems to (at least sometimes) run in a cloud sandbox that does not have access to the local machine.
 ## Requirements

 - Node.js 18+
-    - I think this automatically installed when you install Claude Desktop
+    - I think this is automatically installed when you install Claude Desktop
-- One or more Paratext project project folders on disk (each containing a `Settings.xml` and `*.U?SFM` book files)
+- One or more Paratext project folders on disk (each containing a `Settings.xml` and `*.U?SFM` book files)

 ## Setup/Installation